splunk/observability-workshop/content/en/imt/docs/servicebureau/billing-and-usage.md

 ## 1. Understanding engagement

-To fully understand Observability Cloud engagement inside your organization, click on the **>>** bottom left and select the **Settings → Organization Overview**, this will provide you with the following dashboard that shows you how your Observability Cloud organization is being used:
+To fully understand Observability Cloud engagement inside your organization, click on the **>>** bottom left and select the **Settings → Organization Overview**, this will provide you with the following dashboards that shows you how your Observability Cloud organization is being used:

 ![Organization overview](../../../images/engagement.png)